ECronin1973/programming-for-data-analytics/project/README.md

 | [**GitHub Large‑Files Guidance**](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) | Batching strategy justification (Step 19) | Informed the decision to split raw JSON flight data into monthly batches.
 Ensured repository compatibility and reproducibility for large datasets. |

 ### 📑 Reviewer Takeaway
-Every major step in the workflow was **grounded in authoritative resources**.
+Every major step in the workflow was grounded in authoritative resources.
-By citing documentation inline and explaining its use, the project maintained transparency, reproducibility, and reviewer confidence.
+Inline citation of documentation and explicit explanation of its application maintained transparency, reproducibility, and reviewer confidence.
 Each resource directly shaped cleaning, schema enforcement, visualisation, modelling, or operationalisation stages of the notebook.
-This demonstrates effective use of external resources, directly supporting the **10% research criterion**.
+This approach demonstrates effective use of external resources and directly supports the 10% research criterion.

 ---

 ## 20. Difficulties Experienced and Lessons Learned

-Throughout the project, several challenges were encountered.
-The following list summarises these difficulties along with the lessons learned from each experience:
+Several challenges were encountered during the project.
+The following list summarises these difficulties and the corresponding lessons learned from each experience.

 | Difficulty | Lesson Learned | Impact |
 |------------|----------------|--------|